wrightaprilm/BioComputing2014Course/virtual_machine.md

-#Installing Linux (Ubuntu) on a Windows Machine using VirtualBox
+#installing Linux (Ubuntu) on a Windows Machine using VirtualBox

 Sorry Windows users, you need a whole new machine.
 Luckily, you can do this for free!
 This is a guide to making a “virtual computer” on a section of your hard drive on which you will then install a whole new operating system.
 Having a virtual Ubuntu machine will get you all the Linux/Unix capabilities that we will use in this class.